Some Senate Republicans look for ways the federal government can play a bigger role in coronavirus testing

 Meanwhile, as partisan tensions flare, some governors have gotten creative in getting what they need.

-Louisiana Gov. John Bel Edwards (D-La.) told reporters last week that his state had been using 3-D printers to develop testing swabs, but continued to face a shortfall of reagents.
+Louisiana Gov. John Bel Edwards (D) told reporters last week that his state had been using 3-D printers to develop testing swabs, but continued to face a shortfall of reagents.
 Widespread testing, he said, would be key to reopening Louisiana’s economy.

-Edwards said that the state had ramped up testing significantly in recent weeks, but it still “was not as robust as we would like.”
+Edwards said the state had ramped up testing significantly in recent weeks, but it still “was not as robust as we would like.”

-And Maryland Gov. Larry Hogan enlisted his wife, Yumi Hogan, to negotiate with her home country of South Korea to secure 500,000 coronavirus tests, which arrived at BWI Airport on Monday and will help dramatically expand Maryland's ability to quickly identify patients sickened from the virus.
+And Maryland Gov. Larry Hogan (R) enlisted his wife, Yumi Hogan, to negotiate with her home country of South Korea to secure 500,000 coronavirus tests, which arrived Saturday at Baltimore-Washington International Marshall Airport and will help to dramatically expand Maryland’s ability to quickly identify patients sickened from the virus.

-Trump didn’t appear too pleased with the Hogans’ efforts to go abroad, saying Monday of the Maryland governor: “I think he needed to get a little knowledge, would’ve been helpful.”
+Trump didn’t appear too pleased with the Hogans’ efforts to go abroad, saying Monday of the Maryland governor, “I think he needed to get a little knowledge, would’ve been helpful.”